wkumari/draft-harkins-owe/README.md

 4.2.
 OWE Discovery

-   An access point advertises support for OWE using an Authentication and Key Management (AKM) suite identifer for OWE.
+   An access point advertises support for OWE using an Authentication and Key Management (AKM) suite identifier for OWE.
 This AKM is illustrated in Table 1 and is added to the RSN Element in all beacons and probe responses that the AP issues.